joffrey-bion/livedoc/docs/about-jsondoc.md

 ## Why not a fork?

-There are multiple reasons I created a new project instead of forking JSONDoc:
+There are multiple reasons why I created a new project instead of forking JSONDoc:
 - I changed almost everything in the code compared to the JSONDoc project, so there was no hope in a future merge
 - I changed the build system
 - I wanted git tags and versions to be independent form the original JSONDoc project, as I could not upload new JSONDoc